Career

 Coach/Analyst (£23k-£58k): identifies strengths and weaknesses of the players.

-Social Media Influencer
+6. Social Media Influencer

-To be an influencer in 2000, you needed to become a pop movie or music star.
+To be an influencer in 2000, you must become a pop movie or music star.
 However, nowadays, anyone with a smartphone may qualify for the role of an influencer.
 Using social media accounts or blogs has gone beyond just being a hobby and turned into a full-time occupation for many.

 Think back to 2006 when Facebook was in its early days, Twitter was being launched, and smartphones were slowly becoming the norm.
-Fast forward to today, the world is a very different place, with social media being one of the most popular and widely-used forms of communication.
+Fast forward to today, the world is a very different place, with social media being one of the most popular and widely used forms of communication.
 Although initially, social media was known as a platform to connect online, it has become a mode of income for many.
 Almost every major industry has seen a tremendous rise in influencers.
 And brands are leaning toward influencers now more than ever.

 An influencer is a person who has essentially gained credibility in a specific niche or industry.
 To succeed in this career path, they must have access to a large audience - hence their 'influence'.
-Besides having a camera and clothes, influencers need to keep track of their progress, identify trends, and create smart business plans.
+Besides having a camera and clothes, influencers must keep track of their progress, identify trends, and create smart business plans.
 You need to be dedicated and tech-savvy in your niche.

-Virtual Reality (VR) designer
+7. Virtual Reality (VR) designer

 VR game designers use 3D design skills to develop immersive fictional words to create an engaging, multi-dimensional environment for users.
 Originally, VR technology was only used to enhance the gaming industry; however, now, it has become a much more diverse career field with diverse implications, including but not limited to the following:

 Many companies have begun incorporating VR technology into their business structure and are in dire need of these types of professionals or designers to transform ideas into virtual reality.
 You may choose a career path that reflects your values and interests.
 If you're interested in music, consider applying for a virtual reality development position for a music company.
 If you want to help the environment, look for companies that advocate for sustainable development.
-Some of the typical VR jobs include:

 Technical 3D Artist (£24k-£48k): incorporates the animator's visual content into a VR game.